 (Produced by Hargus 'Pigg' Robbins)

 This one's kind of all over the map, combining disco, gospel, Christmas music and Nashville-y twang, with musicians including Lloyd Green on pedal steel, Pete Wade and Harold Bradley on guitar, Charlie McCoy playing trumpet(!) and the Four Guys vocal group singing backup.
 The super-earnest liner notes detail Leigh's childhood in Carroll, County, Tennessee, her efforts singing at county fairs throughout the South and the Midwest and even her enrollment at a beauty college in Memphis.
-There are several original songs, including some written by George Wells, one called "My Love Likes Simple Things" by Billy Gibbs (in both "disco" and "ballad" versions) and two songs credited to Ms. Leigh: "I'll Never Get Over Lovin' You" and "I Want To Touch You (And Feel You Touching Me)".
+There are several original songs, including some written by George Wells, one called "My Love Likes Simple Things" by Billy Gibbs (in both "disco" and "ballad" versions) and two songs credited to Ms. Leigh: "I'll Never Get Over Lovin' You" and the scandalously-titled "I Want To Touch You (And Feel You Touching Me)."
 I couldn't find out when this album came out, but I'm guessing early 1980s, possibly late '70s.

 Doc Leigh "On Call" (Buzzard, 1981) (LP)